Creamy butternut squash puree- an easy vegetable side for Fall and Winter! [Paleo, AIP, Vegan]

 - Preheat oven to 400 degrees.

 - Peel and chop the butternut squash into equally-sized pieces.
-Toss the chopped squash with 1 tablespoon of coconut oil and 1 teaspoon of sage.
+Toss the chopped squash with 1 tablespoon of coconut oil and the sage, and spread on a large baking sheet.
+Season with salt and pepper.

-- Roast the squash until fork tender, about 30 minutes.
-For a more even cooking, flip the squash halfway through the cooking process.
+- Roast the squash until fork tender, about 30-35 minutes.

 - Add the cooked squash to a high speed blender or food processor with the 2 tablespoons of butter or coconut oil.
 Process until the squash is pureed.